sharife/goldenthread-v2/site/content/posts/health-safety-protocols.md

 * Requiring proof of full vaccination with a booster shot.
 * Mandatory well fitted masks that completely cover nose and mouth, secured with ear loops or head strap (gaiters and bandanas are not acceptable).
-* Increased space between audience members.
+* Reduced capacity in our performance spaces.
 * A no-touch or low-touch experience at the theater.
 * Additional cleaning before and after performances.